bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 await client.initialize();
 ```

+Once the client is initialized, one can obtain the evaluated flags.

 At any point where the client needs to be used, we can configure it through
 `withUser()`, `withCompany()` and `withOtherContext()` methods.
 Each of
 these three methods returns a new instance of `Client` class which includes